VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 -   Description: Retrieves the information of the logged-in user.
 -   Request Body:
-    -   userLoginSession: Session ID of the logged-in user.
+    -   'userLoginSession': Session ID of the logged-in user.
 -   Response:
     -   Status Code: 200 (OK)
     -   Body: JSON object containing information about the logged-in user, including name and role.